ericsonga/APCSAReview/_sources/LoopBasics/lHardMC.rst

 These problems are harder than most of those that you will usually see on the AP CS A exam.

+This problem is about big O notation which is not covered on the A exam.
+It used to be covered on the AB exam, but they stopped offering that exam several years ago.

 .. mchoice:: qlh_1n
    :answer_a: O(log n)
    :answer_b: O(n log n)